Year One

 We even made vehicles for Traction Man.
 We remembered our woodwork skills we learnt in Reception.

-In our Toy topic, we looked at the history of toys and used our history skills to order toys from oldest to newest.
+In our Toy topic we looked at the history of toys and used our history skills to order toys from oldest to newest.
 I think we all agreed we are lucky that we have the toys we do today that we can play with.
 We linked our learning about toys to Geography.
-We learnt that there are different games played around the world and we got the chance to create different images using Tangram shapes and we played an African board game.
+We learnt that there are different games played around the world and we got the chance to create different images using Tangram shapes.

 In Science, we learnt about materials.
 First we learnt the different types of materials we have and then thought about how we could describe them.
 Finally, we used our knowledge to investigate which material would be best for a reindeer’s coat.
 We decided it should be waterproof.
 We tested different materials until we found the best one.